-As of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock to Walmart in May 2010, there were 2,208,552 shares of our Class A common stock outstanding.
-Assuming the conversion of all shares of our preferred stock into shares of our Class B common stock, which will occur immediately prior to the closing of this offering, as of March 31, 2010, there were 37,883,489 shares of our Class B common stock outstanding, held by 173 stockholders of record, and no shares of our preferred stock outstanding.
-After this offering, there will be 6,058,552 shares of our Class A common stock and 34,381,129 shares of our Class B common stock outstanding, including 347,640 shares of Class A common stock sold by selling stockholders who acquired the related shares of Class B common stock through option exercises at the closing of this offering.
+As of September 30, 2010, there were 7,588,887 shares of our Class A common stock outstanding, held by three stockholders of record, 33,269,421 shares of our Class B common stock outstanding, held by 194 stockholders of record, and no shares of our preferred stock outstanding.
+After this offering, there will be shares of our Class A common stock and shares of our Class B common stock outstanding, including shares of Class A common stock sold by selling stockholders who acquired the related shares of Class B common stock through option exercises at the closing of this offering.
 Our board of directors is authorized, without stockholder approval, to issue additional shares of Class B common stock.

 Dividend Rights.
 Subject to preferences that may apply to any shares of preferred stock outstanding at the time, the holders of outstanding shares of our Class A and Class B common stock are entitled to receive dividends out of funds legally available at the times and in the amounts that our board of directors may determine.
-In the event a dividend is paid in the form of shares of common stock or rights to acquire shares of common stock, the holders of Class A common stock will receive Class A common stock, or rights to acquire Class B common stock, as the case may be, and the holders of Class B common stock will receive Class B common stock, or rights to acquire Class B common stock, as the case may be.
+In the event a dividend is paid in the form of shares of common stock or rights to acquire shares of common stock, the holders of Class A common stock will receive Class A common stock, or rights to acquire Class B common stock, or rights to acquire Class B common stock, as the case may be.
 However, in general and subject to certain limited exceptions, without approval of each class of our common stock, we may not pay any dividends or make other distributions with respect to any class of common stock unless at the same time we make a ratable dividend or distribution with respect to each outstanding share of common stock, regardless of class.